gabbyangeloro/Pyscapes/README.md

 #### Exact vs Grid
 We provide two different implementations of Persistence Landscapes:

-- `PersistenceLandscapeExact` provides an exact implementation.
+- `PersLandscapeExact` provides an exact implementation.
 All methods and computations done in this class are as accurate as the floating point arithmetic of Python.
 In particular, there are __no approximations__ in our calculations.
 Landscape functions are internally stored as a list